tgalaj/tgalaj.github.io/_posts/beginner_opengl/2014-06-08-tutorial-04-what-is-programmable-rendering-pipeline.md

 {% include lightbox src="img/beginner_opengl/GL-Pipeline.jpg" data="data" title="OpenGL's rendering pipeline" img-style="max-width:70%;" class="center-image" %}

-As you can see from the above diagram, we start by transfering primitives' vertices that we want to draw.
+As you can see from the above diagram, we start by transferring primitives' vertices that we want to draw.
 Primitive is the basic geometric figure, which we can draw.
 OpenGL offers us primitives such as points (GL_POINTS), lines (GL_LINES), line strips (GL_LINE_STRIP), line loops (GL_LINE_LOOP), triangles (GL_TRIANGLES), triangle strips (GL_TRIANGLE_STRIP), triangle fans (GL_TRIANGLE_FAN).
 Below is a picture of the previously mentioned geometric primitives:

 {% include lightbox src="img/beginner_opengl/GL-Primitives.jpg" data="data" title="OpenGL supported primitives" img-style="max-width:70%;" class="center-image" %}

-Then the vertex shader is processing these data that transforms vertices from the local coordinate system of the object to the screen coordinates (more about transformations will be in the following tutorials); Tesselation shader that actually consists of two separate programs and Geometry Shader (more on Tesselation and Geometry shaders will be in the following tutorials).
+Then the vertex shader is processing these data that transforms vertices from the local coordinate system of the object to the screen coordinates (more about transformations will be in the following tutorials); Tessellation shader that actually consists of two separate programs and Geometry Shader (more on Tessellation and Geometry shaders will be in the following tutorials).
 Then, primitives are created which are then "cut" if they come out of the visibility of virtual "eye" (camera).
 At the end, the fragment shader is run, which colors the pixels/fragments.
 After this, different tests are run (scissor test, alpha, stencil test, depth, blending) and finally we get rendered 3D scene.

 In the following sections we will look closely at each of these steps to find out what each of them is exactly doing.